World Cancer Day 2026

 In BMC Biology we are committed to advance basic and translational cancer research and, working together with our chosen Reviewers and Associate Editors we strive to publish rigorous and important work that brings new insights to the field of Cancer Biology and brings us one little step closer to understanding mechanisms of disease, diagnosis, prevention and therapy, one article at a time.

 We commemorate this day by highlighting some of the research and Review articles published in BMC Biology the last couple of years.
-We would like to thank the authors of the articles below for entrusting us with their studies.
+We would like to thank the authors of the articles below for entrusting us with their articles.

 Highlights from recent BMC Biology publications